Santa Maria de Visón (de Biscione)

-The Santa Maria de Vison was a Mediterranean merchantman built in Ragusa and requisitioned in 1587 for service in the Armada of 1588.
+The Santa Maria de Visón was a Mediterranean merchantman built in Ragusa and requisitioned in 1587 for service in the Armada of 1588.
 She was a large carrack and displaced 666 tons and carried 18 guns.

+Her name (/es/) literally meant 'Saint Mary of the Viper, and is also given as Santa Maria de Biscione ('of the grass snake').
+These names referred to the heraldic Biscione, a serpent with a child in its mouth which symbolised Milan.

 Armada service

 She was part of the Levant squadron, a unit made up of mainly heavy transports carrying equipment and soldiers for the land invasion of England.
 Only one of the Levant squadron made it back to Spain.
-During the voyage half the fleets medical supplies were transferred to this ship after the La Paz became unseaworthy.
+During the voyage half the fleet's medical supplies were transferred to this ship after the La Paz became unseaworthy.

 Wreck

 She was wrecked during a storm on 22 September 1588 of the coast of Cairbre Drom Cliabh (now county Sligo) on a sandbank off Streedagh strand.
 Her wreck was discovered in 1985 by an English salvage team.
 The wreck is protected under the National Monuments (Amendment) Acts 1987 and 1994.